juanpc2018/Akai-S1000-Project/SCSI/readme.md

 Default SCSI card has External Connector, No Internal connector, but times change. </br>
 SCSI2SD project & others designed for Amiga, Atari and Macintosh computers, </br>
-works for S1000 to emulate a HardDrive or scsi CD-ROM. </br>
+work for S1000 to emulate a HardDrive or scsi CD-ROM. </br>
 https://www.gee-jee.net/?m=201906 </br>
-problem of this method: </br>
+problem of this: </br>
-replacing Floppy Drive with Gotek or HxC, and adding an internal SCSI2SD, is removing the Digital i/o. </br>
+replacing Floppy Drive with Gotek or HxC, and adding an internal SCSI2SD, is removing the Digital i/o board. </br>
 using external SCSI2SD or drilling a holes in the chassis is required to keep the Digital i/o board. </br> other option is to forget about Gotek / HxC and place the SCSI2SD in the floppy bay, to keep the Digital i/o board. </br>
+3rd option is to fit both PCBs in the same floppy bay with a 3D printed bracket. </br>

 Information about those SCSI connectors is getting hard to find.. </br>
 Found 2: </br>